Alvarez-Lucas/NvCaed/README.md

 - [ ] Lazy load where possible after installing everything
   - [ ] cmp after event = InsertEnter
     - [ ] have to figure out depencies and order for lazy loading them
+- [ ] consider other snippet engine
+- [ ] super tab function not working with snippets in cmp
+- [ ] black formatter only works if no warnings, is it possible to overide this? maybe not, look more into the inconsistencies of formatting
+- [ ]
+- [ ]
+- [ ]
+- [ ]